FBwenoll/RGMPC/README.md

 - `rigidity_dlmpc_controller.m` includes the rigid graph-based model predictive formation controller.

-**This code is for academic review purposes only.
-Unauthorized independent publication of research results is strictly prohibited.**
+**~~This code is for academic review purposes only.
+Unauthorized independent publication of research results is strictly prohibited.~~**
+The paper has been accepted and will be published in *IEEE Internet Things of Journal* shortly (DOI: 10.1109/JIOT.2025.3567996).
 If you have any questions, please contact: fu_bowen@outlook.com